 Recipe Tips

-I hope you enjoy these Chanukah sugar cookies.
-Please leave a comment below or tag me @eatingbyelaine so I can see all of your beautiful creations during the festival of lights!
+I hope you enjoy these Hanukkah sugar cookies!
+Please leave a comment below or tag me @eatingbyelaine so I can see all of your beautiful creations!

 - Total Time: 18 minutes